-To those of you just started climbing.
-What are good climbing etiquettes.
-If you had never asked this question before or even think about it, then you might are one of those annoying climbers that others frown upon 🤣.
+The top 10 rock climbing etiquettes you need to know.
+To those of you who just started climbing.
+What are good climbing etiquettes?
+If you had never asked this question before or even think about it.
+Then you might be one of those annoying climbers that others frown upon 🤣.

 Climbing is a social activity so you and your friends are not the only climbers at the crag.
 If you have no idea what good climbing etiquettes are, here’s what you should know before your next climb.